 That’s my opinion.
 What’s yours?

 Is it important to hear people out when they have a different opinion on how a city should look or function?
 What if it’s all based on speculation and not on evidence?
 How should we deal with conflicting data, even when both sides are corroborated?
 Should empirical feedback have more value than anecdotal or observational input?
 Should the experiences of underrepresented groups carry more weight to balance the inequities in our cities?
 Can we really learn just by knowing we’re doing wrong, or are explicit lessons necessary for sustainable change?
 Do you lead a project that focuses on exactly this topic that you’d like to tell us about?

 If you have an opinion on this or any other issue raised in this article, have your say in the comments below.
-(Remember to always be respectful of other CityChangers and their experiences.)
+Remember to always be respectful of other CityChangers and their experiences.